mariusvrstr/Python-SCD-ETL/README.md

 Backlog
 - [ ] Batch read standard excel template
+- [ ] Generate file hash and check for existing batched (not deleted)
 - [ ] Monitor root ETL folder for new files
 - [ ] Block processing of files that was already processed
 - [ ] Import file data as a batch into staging